-17. What is the MEA?
+15. What is the Maximum Eligible Area (MEA)?

-The MEA is our assessment of the maximum area that you can claim for the Basic Payment Scheme or ANC in each field.
+The MEA is our assessment of the maximum eligible area that you can claim for the Basic Payment Scheme (BPS) in each field.
 It is based on the boundary and ineligible features that we have shown on your map.